Abandoned village: India

 One significant event of abandonment in Indian history was due to the Bengal famine of 1770.
 About ten million people, approximately one-third of the population of the affected area, are estimated to have died in the Bengal famine of 1770.
 Regions where the famine occurred included especially the modern Indian states of Bihar and West Bengal, but the famine also extended into Odisha and Jharkhand as well as modern Bangladesh.
 Among the worst affected areas were Birbhum and Murshidabad in Bengal, and Tirhut, Champaran and Bettiah in Bihar.
 As a result of the famine, these large areas were depopulated and returned to jungle for decades to come as the survivors migrated en masse in a search for food.
 Many cultivated lands were abandoned—much of Birbhum, for instance, returned to jungle and was virtually impassable for decades afterwards.
 From 1772 on, bands of bandits and thugs became an established feature of Bengal, and were only brought under control by punitive actions in the 1780s.

 Indonesia

-Due to natural disasters, many villages are destroyed and abandoned.
+Due to numerous natural disasters in Indonesia, many villages are destroyed, collapsed and abandoned, such as Petobo.